es-socrates/getty.sh/docs/en/blog/update.1.1.0.md

 ::: important

-Make sure the configuration is correct.
-Check whether a feature requires the ClaimID of your channel or the ClaimID of your live stream post.
-A ClaimID is a unique identifier for a channel or a piece of content.
+Check that the settings are correct.
+This feature requires your channel's ClaimID, not your live stream post's ClaimID.
+A ClaimID is a unique identifier for a channel or piece of content.

 :::